Pro-Palestine protests held around the world as Gaza war nears 100 days

 Roshan Dadoo, a leader of South Africa’s Boycott, Divestment, Sanctions movement, who attended the protest, said: “We’re going to be here until we can make sure there is a ceasefire and sufficient humanitarian assistance for Gaza.”

-Rallies were also expected to kick off in world capitals including London, Paris, Vienna, Berlin, Amman and Washington, DC.
+Meanwhile, massive rallies have kicked off off in world capitals including London, Paris, Vienna, Berlin, Amman and Washington DC.

+Jeanine Hourani, a member of the Palestine Youth Movement attending the march in London, said protesters are angry over the injustice in Gaza and determined to keep marching for Palestinian rights.

+“The sentiment is one of rage and frustration,” she told Al Jazeera.
+“We have been taking to the streets every week since October 7.”

+Hourani said that while the British public largely supports a ceasefire in Gaza, “the UK’s politicians have continued to fund and support the genocide.”

+“Ultimately, we know that in the grand scheme of things – in the long arc of justice – we are winning,” she said.
+“We are going to continue taking to the streets, continue applying pressure, until Palestine is free.”

-Hundreds of thousands are scheduled to gather at Bank Junction in central London, the Palestine Solidarity Campaign (PSC) said.
+Thousands gathered at Bank Junction in central London, the Palestine Solidarity Campaign (PSC) said.
+Husam Zomlot, Palestine’s ambassador to the UK, joined the protesters calling for a ceasefire.

-The seventh National March for Palestine will also feature an appearance by Little Amal, a giant puppet of a Syrian child refugee, which will join a group of Palestinian children.
+The seventh National March for Palestine also featured an appearance by Little Amal, a giant puppet of a Syrian child refugee, joining a group of Palestinian children.

 The 3.5-metre puppet, whose name means hope in Arabic, became an international symbol of human rights after she journeyed 8,000km (4,970 miles) from the Turkish-Syrian border to Manchester in July 2021.

-About 1,700 officers were on duty to police the march in London, the Metropolitan Police said.
+About 1,700 officers are on duty to police the march in London, the Metropolitan Police said.

-In Iraq’s capital, Baghdad, protesters took to the streets on Friday to show support for Palestinians and call for an end to the fighting.
-Al Jazeera’s Zein Basravi said Iraqis feared “that if the war in Gaza goes on much longer, the violence could escalate and spread out across the region”.

-There have been at least 130 attacks on US forces in Iraq and Syria by groups falling under the umbrella of the “axis of resistance” supported by Iran since the start of the war in Gaza.
+Meanwhile in Washington DC, demonstrators marching in solidarity with Gaza are expressing their dissatisfaction with the Biden administration over its handling of Israel’s war, calling for a ceasefire and an end to escalating US attacks in Yemen.

+“There’s a lot of heckling going on against Joe Biden, they’re calling him ‘Genocide Joe’, they’re chanting ‘we will remember in November,’” Al Jazeera correspondent Kimberly Halkett reported from Washington, DC.